I’ve said for years that grilling doves is the best way to cook them. I might be wrong. Slow and low barbecued doves may just be better.

 But slow and low, real-deal barbecue?
 Even I never thought of it, until recently.

-What got me thinking is the new Traeger Timberline I have been using.
+What got me thinking is the new smoker I have been using.
 It’s less of a grill and more of a smoker and barbecue pit extraordinaire.
-I’ve been slow barbecuing all kinds of thing on the Traeger, and I love how easy it is to get really good results.
+I’ve been slow barbecuing all kinds of thing on it, and I love how easy it is to get really good results.
 So why not doves?

 Why not indeed.
 The technique is stupid easy: Salt your doves as they come out of the fridge, paint once with the barbecue sauce of your choice, then stick them in a covered grill away from direct heat.
 Cover the grill and shoot for a temperature of about 200°F. Hold this for about an hour to 90 minutes.
 Paint with your BBQ sauce several times in this process.